Terms of Participation

 Health Education England Quality Framework for the Foundation training year

-It is important that all employers within the scheme are committed to providing a high quality training experience.
-For this reason we will require employers who sign up to commit to complying with the following:
+It is important that all Employers within the Scheme are dedicated to providing a high quality training experience.
+For this reason, we expect employers to commit to the following:

-Disclosure and Barring Service Checks (DBS) for the trainee pharmacist.
+Undertaking Disclosure and Barring Service Checks (DBS) for all trainee pharmacists .

-All trainee pharmacists to complete Equality and Diversity, Safeguarding Vulnerable Adults and Children and Information Governance training appropriate to the role being undertaken.
+Ensuring all trainee pharmacists complete Equality and Diversity, Safeguarding Vulnerable Adults and Children and Information Governance training appropriate to the role being undertaken.

-All trainees will work to an approved GPhC Foundation Training Year Training Plan.
-Employers should offer a training plan that is mapped to the interim learning outcomes.
+Ensuring all trainees will work to an approved GPhC Foundation Training Year Training Plan.
+Employers should offer a training plan that is mapped to the GPhC interim learning outcomes.
 The learning environment should meet principle two of the standards for registered pharmacies.

 All trainees and their tutors will sign a GPhC Learning Agreement